natuelabs/challenge/README.md

 ## Softwares dependencies:
 #1.
 Install Composer to download the libs dependencies.
 #2.
-To run a local server - Install Apache/MySql/PHP.
+Install Apache/MySql/PHP - To run a local server.
 #3.
 Or Install Xampp Stack.

 ## Follow the above steps to make the test work: